Hollywood hosts superheroes for much-anticipated Avengers sequel

-LOS ANGELES Marvel superheroes assembled on the Hollywood red carpet on Monday night for the premiere of the much-anticipated blockbuster "The Avengers: Age of Ultron".
+LOS ANGELES, April 14 Marvel superheroes assembled on the Hollywood red carpet on Monday night for the premiere of the much-anticipated blockbuster "The Avengers: Age of Ultron".

-Robert Downey Jr (Tony Stark/Iron Man), Chris Hemsworth (Thor), Scarlett Johansson (Black Widow) and Chris Evans (Captain America) drew loud cheers from fans outside the Dolby Theater.

 The expected cinema hit is the sequel to 2012's "The Avengers", the fastest film to pass the $1 billion mark in box office takings.